marcelmildenberger/graphMatching/readme.md

 *Revisiting Graph Matching Attacks on Privacy-Preserving Record Linkage*

-that is currently in peer review.
+that is currently under peer review.
 If you want to replicate or extend our results, please follow the instructions below.
 ___
-## 0. System Requirements
+## System Requirements
 Due do substantially improved performance, we strongly recommend to run the experiments on a server equipped with a GPU.
 The larger the datasets you want to run our code on, the more powerful the system has to be.
 To fully replicate our results you will need: